Catching art prints up to the art; finding a way to create grey tones

 By the 1700s mezzotint was widely used but already giving way to aquatint, which worked similarly but used acid rather than manual tools to create the plate texture, allowing for much finer graduations of shade.
 Aquatints also marked a point where artists began to look for better ways to produce colour art prints; hand colouring was common, but slow, so thoughts turned to a process of creating multiple plates, each to provide a different colour to the overall piece.

-Europeans had already been experimenting with colour wood block printing for some time; one block would lay down all the black shadows, then other “tone blocks” would apply colour parts, and with skill could even be applied in such a way as to mimic wash painting, but the effect was very basic and the limitations of wood soon felt.
+Europeans had already been experimenting with colour wood block printing for some time; one block would lay down all the black shadows, then other “tone blocks” would apply colour parts.
+With skill these could even be applied in such a way as to mimic wash painting, but the effect was very basic and the limitations of wood soon felt.

 The search for true colour art prints